Science & Technology

 *The following course contains opportunities for passport activities and, on an individual basis, MAY qualify for course credit toward GCP requirements.
 This will depend on content chosen by student within the course AND pre-approval from course teacher and Mrs. Mills

-721CP1 Introduction to Engineering Design **CSE Elective
+309 Introduction to Engineering Design - PLTW Engineering Pathway Course #1 - **CSE Elective

 In Introduction to Engineering Design (IED), students explore engineering tools and apply a common approach to the solution of engineering problems, an engineering design process.
 Students progress from completing structured activities to solving open-ended projects and problems that require them to plan, document, communicate, and develop other professional skills.